Synthetixio/synthetix/docs/contracts/ExchangeRates.md

 Updates the `XDR` price, which is set to the sum of the current prices of the currencies in  [`xdrParticipants`](#xdrparticipants) basket (`sUSD`, `sAUD`, `sCHF`, `sEUR`, `sGBP`).

-!!! caution
-    The `XDR` price is still recomputed even if the underlying prices are stale, or if the oracle is not updating any of the `XDR` participants.
-Due to this, `XDR`'s update timestamp does not necessarily reflect the timestamps of the underlying currencies.
-Unless every other price is stale, the price of the `XDR` cannot be stale, even if its constituent prices are.

 ??? example "Details"
     **Signature**